openmeteo/enhydris/doc/dev/database.rst

                   middle_names
                   initials

-      The above four are all :ref:`multilingual <multilingual>` character fields.
+      The above four are all character fields.
 The :attr:`initials` contain the initials without the last name.
 For example, for Antonis Michael Christofides, :attr:`initials` would contain the value "A. M.".

 .. class:: enhydris.models.Organization